Should I squeeze my spots?

-- Deep cleansing treatments such as Kaolin Clay Mask and C-50 Blemish Night Treatment work overnight beneath the skin’s surface to clear pores and reduce breakouts as well as preventing further blemishes.
+- Deep cleansing treatments such as C-50 Blemish Night Treatment work overnight beneath the skin’s surface to clear pores and reduce breakouts as well as preventing further blemishes.

 - Keep your skin clean with a cleanser such as Salicylic Acid Cleanser to ensure pores are clear and oil production is maintained.